+HELPR-1

-HELPR-1 Help where it's needed the most
+Help where it's needed the most

-The HELPR Program (Health Emergency Logistics Preparedness and Response) aims to support and strengthen local capacity to plan, prepare, and respond to emergencies and disasters.
-HELPR-1 enables this mission, with operational responsibility provided by Respond Global.
+The HELPR program (Health Emergency Logistics Preparedness and Response) aims to support and strengthen local capacity for delivery of key government programs, particularly in rural and remote communities, and to support preparedness and response to emergencies and disasters.

-HELPR-1 is a specially converted 32-metre vessel able to accommodate up to 52 people for up to 3 weeks at a time without resupply and is positioned to respond within hours to any emergency or disaster in the South Pacific.
+HELPR-1 is a specially converted 32-metre vessel able to accommodate up to 52 people for up to 3 weeks at a time without resupply and is positioned to respond within hours to any emergency or disaster in the Vanuatu and nearby Pacific countries.

-Its onboard medical facilities, communications capability, equipment, storage, and accommodation, coupled with Respond Global's extensive in-field and operational experience in disaster response are 100% unique in the Pacific.
+Its onboard medical facilities, communications capability, equipment, storage, and accommodation, coupled with Respond Global's extensive in-field and operational experience in disaster response are totally unique in the Pacific.